Project: Nokor Caktomukh

 The Chronicle of Khmer Heroes places the advent of Sri Raja invading Ayudhya during the internal crisis schemed by the princess Sri Sodachan.
 This contradicts the Siam sources of dating this event immediately before the reign of King Cakrapat at 1548, almost a century later.
 The crisis that provided Sri Raja the motivation to invade Ayudhya was happening during the reign of Borommatrailokanat (1448-1463).

 - The city of Prey-nokor

-It is important to be not confuse between the ancient Kingdom Prey-nokor, that the Chinese texts referred as Lin-yi, with the new city of Prey-nokor.
+It is important to be not confused between the ancient Kingdom Prey-nokor, that the Chinese texts referred as Lin-yi, with the new city of Prey-nokor.
 Prehaps, named after the ancient legacy of the Kingdom of Prey-nokor, the new city of Prey-nokor was founded as a port city of the low land of Cochinchina.

 - The will of God

 It was believed that God' s will could impact the outcome of the contest.
-In a brotherly feud between two neightboring nations, the contest avoids the use of a bigger impact' s mean of solving the problem.
+In a brotherly feud between two neighboring nations, the contest avoids the use of a bigger impact' s mean of solving the problem.
 In general speaking, it was the extention of making decision through randomness by throwing the coin in the air and check the for the front or flip when its dropped on the ground.
 Nevertheless, dishonesty was at the time found impacting the outcome also.

 - The frontier between Siam and Cambodia

 The new frontier between Siam and Cambodia was settled to reflect the request of Khmer court of the three provinces, Bachinpuri, Chandapuri and Nokorrajasima, back to Cambodia.